yanlin-tao/Team_Formation_Platform/doc/stage2_revisions.md

-Based on the comments in stage 2, we have the following changes:
+# stage2_revision

+In response to the feedback we received for Stage 2, we have revised our doc/datamodel_design.md file to address the points deducted in the previous submission.
+This document (stage2_revisions.md) briefly summarizes where we lost points and explains the corresponding corrections and improvements made in our updated design.

 ## problem 1: "Your UML includes foreign keys and data types, which are implementation details.
 Keep the conceptual diagram free of FKs or SQL domains."(-1)

+Our original UML diagram included foreign keys and data types, which are implementation-level details and should not appear in a conceptual model.

-As for this problem, we have modified our UML, following shows our old UML and our updated UML(remove implementation details related to foreign keys).
+We have modified our UML, removed all FK and SQL domain annotations from the UML to make it a purely conceptual representation, as required.
+Following shows our old UML and our updated UML(remove implementation details related to foreign keys).

 ### old UML diagram
 <p align="left">